-Based on the assessment and recommendations of the review panel, the Department of Health will approve the awarding of in-principle co-funding.
+Based on the assessment and recommendations of the review panel, the Department will approve the awarding of in-principle co-funding.

-Subject to the External Program application being successful, grants will be provided in accordance with the Department of Health financial and procurement processes and delegation authorities.
+Subject to the CUREator+ application being successful, grants will be provided in accordance with the Department's financial and procurement processes and delegation authorities.